 It can take a few minutes for traces to appear the first time you use Trace.
 For more details, see Finding and viewing traces.
 The following screenshot shows a sample Trace list page:

 The trace results list and scatter plot will be based on the currently selected project only and not for other projects in the trace.

 View a trace's details by clicking any request URI in the Trace list.
 The trace details appear below the graph:

 Trace spans from all the projects associated with the trace are shown in the trace details.
 The trace details aren't limited to the traces spans for the currently selected project.

-Click on any blue bar, which represents a trace span, in the Timeline panel.
-This opens a Details panel next to the Timeline panel.
+Click on any blue bar, which represents a trace span, in the timeline to view the Details pane.
 You can see which Project label is associated with the trace span and view related details.